yellowdog/python-examples/README.md

 }
 ```

-### CSV Variable Substitutions
+#### CSV Variable Substitutions

 When the CSV file data is processed, the only substitutions made are those which match the variable substitutions in the prototype Task.
-The CSV file is the **only** source of substitutions used for this processing phase; all other variable substitutions (supplied on the command line, in the TOML configuration file, or from environment variables) are ignored -- i.e., they do not override the contents of the CSV file.
+The CSV file is the **only** source of substitutions used for this processing phase; all other variable substitutions (supplied on the command line, in the TOML configuration file, or from environment variables) are ignored.
+That is, they do not override the contents of the CSV file.

 All variable substitutions unrelated to the CSV file data are left unchanged, for subsequent processing by `yd-submit`.

 If the value to be inserted is a number (an integer or floating point value) or Boolean, the `{{num:my_number_var}}` and `{{bool:my_boolean_var}}` forms can be used in the JSON file, as with their use in other parts of the JSON Work Requirement specification.
 The substituted value will assume the nominated type rather than being a string.
 (The `array:` and `table:` prefixes are not currently supported for CSV substitutions.)

-### Property Inheritance
+#### Property Inheritance

 All the usual property inheritance features operate as normal.
 Properties are inherited from the `config.toml` file, and from the relevant sections of the JSON Work Requirement file.
 Any properties set within a Task prototype are copied to all the generated Tasks.

-### Multiple Task Groups using Multiple CSV Files
+#### Multiple Task Groups using Multiple CSV Files

 The use of multiple Task Groups is also supported, by using one CSV file per Task Group.
 Each Task Group must contain only a single prototype Task.